Settlement Agreement Solicitors

 Should the consideration payment for restrictive covenants be subject to deductions?

 Restrictive covenants seek to restraint the employee from competing after termination of employment.
-If there are new restrictive covenants in the settlement agreement then the only way they can be legally binding is if a payment is made by way of consideration.
+If there are new restrictive covenants in the Settlement Agreement then the only way they can be legally binding is if a payment is made by way of consideration.
 That payment will be taxable.

 Taxation of share options and share awards